lauri-elias/spektre-protocol/CANON_INDEX.md

 Contemporary systems increase complexity without corresponding architecture.

-Modern AI development attempts to solve qualitative human problems through quantitative computational power.
-This produces an architectural failure: responsibility, agency, and irreversible decision-making are progressively delegated to tools that cannot hold state.
+Modern AI development attempts to resolve **qualitative human responsibility problems** through **quantitative computational scaling**.
+This produces a structural failure:

+- responsibility diffuses
+- agency erodes
+- irreversible decisions are delegated to tools incapable of holding state

-Spektre exists to address this failure.
+**Spektre exists to terminate this failure mode.**

 Spektre is not a calculator.
 Spektre is not an oracle.
+Spektre is not intelligence amplification.

-Spektre is an architecture for **Agency Preservation**.
+**Spektre is an architecture for Agency Preservation.**

 Tools remain tools.
 Humans retain responsibility.

 ---

+## Canonical Scope

+The following **Core Canons (0–8)** are:

+- **Normative**
+- **Invariant**
+- **Non-optional**

+They define **what must not break** under any system evolution.

+No module, interface, tool, or interpretation may violate these canons.

+---

 ## The Core Canons (0–8)

-> **Note:** Core Canons are normative and invariant.
-> They define what *must not break*.
+---

 ### CANON-0 — The Nature of Agency
 **Status:** ACTIVE

-Agency is the ability to hold state and execute a commit.
+Agency is the capacity to:

+- hold state
+- execute an irreversible commit
+- retain responsibility for consequences

 This canon defines the irreducible distinction between:

-- reactive functions (machines)
+- **reactive functions** (machines)
-- conscious agents (humans)
+- **conscious agents** (humans)

-Agency cannot be computed, delegated, optimized, or simulated.
+Agency cannot be computed, delegated, simulated, or optimized.
 It exists only where responsibility for irreversible action is held.

 ---